--Explain four values that constitute the philosophical bases of the therapeutic relationship that present boundary challenges.
+-Name four values that constitute the philosophical bases of the therapeutic relationship that present boundary challenges are what.

--Explain the five areas that the conflict between growth and security is reflected in.
+-Name five areas the conflict between growth and security is reflected.

--Explain a good exercise to increase self-awareness of your values system.
+-Explain what is a good exercise to increase your self awareness of your values system.

 -Explain some areas that the NASW, AAMFT, NBCC, and APA Codes of Ethics agree upon regarding the setting of clear and ethical boundaries with clients.

--Explain one multistep program for diffusing marital conflict.
+-Explain what is a multistep program for diffusing marital conflict.

--Explain some 'rules for engagement' with resistant clients.
+-Name some “rules for engagement” with resistant clients.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."